musyoku/adgm/README.md

-this code is under development.
+This code is under development.
+We are currently preparing an experiment.